 Examples of what we may be considered within a biomechanical assessment include: Soft tissue tension and any associated muscular trigger points, joint movement (stiffness or hypermobility) and alignment, muscle strength, muscle recruitment patterns and the ability to stabilise any relevant joint, proprioception (position sense), snf neural tension.
 The assessment findings will then be analysed as to how all of these structures interrelate to produce the abnormal effect.
 Physiotherapy management will then be directed at addressing any fault found during the assessment, which is thought to be contributing to the symptomatic area.

 As the foot is the first thing to strike the floor when walking and running, it stands to reason that if the foot strikes the floor incorrectly, or the normal movement of the foot is compromised, the whole body above it is affected as movement patterns are altered.
 This leads to repetitive movement abnormalities, occurring every time the foot hits the floor.
 Over time, and over miles, this can lead to complex biomechanical problems arising in many areas of the body, from repeated stress and compensation, even as far up as the neck.
 Podiatrists are highly qualified professionals dealing primarily with the feet.
 Podiatrists who specialise in biomechanics, are trained to assess the foot in conjunction with the alignment and movement of the rest of the body, and correct any abnormalities found to be occurring from the foot with specific exercises, manipulations and often custom-made insoles.

 In such circumstances, Podiatrists and Physiotherapists work closely together to 'co-manage' biomechanical problems, and rehabilitate the client using an holistic approach.

-For more information regarding this service contact Cathy Preston on 07908 684440.
+For more information regarding this service please contact our Clinical Director Sarah Joice on 07908 684441.